This blueberry grunt is a modern version of the traditional Nova Scotia recipe.

 NOTE: This blueberry grunt recipe post is from 2015 and much has changed since then but I love the recipe and wanted to share it again for blueberry season.

 It’s tough to name something that is “Canadian Food” because the country is so large and each region is different.
-In Nova Scotia we have a few traditional recipes, for example seafood chowder and blueberry grunt would be in every Nova Scotian cookbook.
+In Nova Scotia we have a few traditional recipes, for example seafood chowder, oat cakes and blueberry grunt would be in every Nova Scotian cookbook.

-Loka Snacks recently competed in a blueberry dessert challenge with BC high bush blueberries and the first thing that came to mind was modernizing the traditional blueberry grunt recipe and while I often profess that I don’t like dessert I thought Dave nailed this as he smoked the high bush blueberries and it was a sweet and savory dessert.
+Dave and I recently competed in a blueberry dessert challenge with BC high bush blueberries and the first thing that came to mind was modernizing the traditional blueberry grunt recipe and while I often profess that I don’t like dessert I thought Dave nailed this as he smoked the high bush blueberries and it was a sweet and savoury dessert.

 BC High Bush Blueberries